Structural identities for generalized multiple zeta values: Bessel zeta

 \subsection{Some multiple Bessel zeta values}

 We apply our above sum/product methodology to the case of multiple Bessel zeta values.
 Consider

 where $J_\nu$ is the Bessel function of the first kind of order $\nu$.
 The function $j_\nu(z)$ is a normalized version of $J_{\nu}$ that satisfies $j_\alpha(0)=1$.
-Let $z_{\nu,k}$ be the zeros of $j_\nu$, numbered in order of the absolute value of their real parts.
+It has pairs of zeros $\{\pm z_{\nu,k},\,\ k=1,2\dots\}, $ where $z_{\nu,k}$ denotes the $k-$th zero with positive real part, the zeros being numbered in order of their real parts.
 Then we have the Weierstrass factorization \cite[(8.544, Page 942)]{Table}